rupendrab/polars_exploration/README.md

 <img src="images/Location_Preview.png" width="500">

-Using this location dataset and our primary taxirides datasets, we can generate a rides by pickup and dropoff location like below.
+Using this location dataset and our primary taxi rides datasets, we can generate a rides by pickup and dropoff location like below.

 ```python
 df_rides_by_pp = (